arnabs542/oj/leetcode/tips/cpp.md

 	- Lock: One thread puts a "lock" on a resource, preventing other threads from accessing or modifying it.
 	- Thread pool: A number of threads are created to perform a number of tasks, which are usually organized in a queue.
 Typically, there are many more tasks than threads.
 Can be considered a special case of the object pool pattern.
 	- Thread-specific storage: Static or "global" memory local to a thread.
+	- Monitor object: An object whose methods are subject to mutual exclusion, thus preventing multiple objects from erroneously trying to use it at the same time.